 Hybrid TFMSC Itinerant/FAA National Aerospace Forecast GA Local Operations Model - An earlier iteration of this model began with a 20-year (2001-2021) trend of TFMSC instrument flight plan data for the Airport.
-It is intended to establish a projected growth rate for the period.
+It was intended to establish a projected growth rate for the period.
+This revised model assumed that future itinerant operations at the Airport will follow the 20-year trend defined for the Airport by available TFMSC data, and that growth in local operations at the Airport will be consistent with the FAA's 2022-2042 National Aerospace Forecast for airports with contract air traffic control towers.
+The use of the national forecast at Aurora State Airport is considered to provide a reasonable projection that is in line with broader FAA expectations for this type of general aviation activity.
 Itinerant and local splits were based on 2021 operations counts.
 Operational impacts experienced during the COVID-19 pandemic appear to dampen the overall trend.
 This early iteration yielded a reasonable correlation between the historical data to the derived trend line (R-squared = 0.72).
-The model results in an average annual growth rate of 2.4%.
+The model resulted in an average annual growth rate of 2.4%.

-However, while the TFMSC 20-year trend is a good indicator of itinerant activity, local operations are not captured in the TFMSC data.
-Based on this consideration, the model should be augmented to account for local activity, which includes predominantly airport traffic pattern activity conducted in visual flight rules (VFR) conditions.
+Although the TFMSC 20-year trend is a good indicator of itinerant activity, local operations are not captured in the TFMSC data.
+Based on this consideration, it was determined the model should be augmented to account for local activity, which includes predominantly airport traffic pattern activity conducted in visual flight rules (VFR) conditions.